-Plan on spending the afternoons visiting long indoor attractions like the American Adventure, Monster's Inc. Laugh Floor or Mickey's Philharmagic.
+Plan on spending the afternoons visiting long indoor attractions such as the American Adventure, Monster's Inc. Laugh Floor, or Mickey's PhilharMagic.
 The Disney World theme parks stay open late so you can enjoy some of the "outside" rides in the evening.
-If you are staying at a Disney resort, August is an ideal time to take advantage of Extra Magic Hours in both the morning and the evening.
+If you are staying at a Disney resort, August is an ideal time to take advantage of Disney's Extra Magic Hours in both the morning and the evening.

-The extreme heat of August won't keep the crowds away at the beginning of the month, but expect them to dip a bit as locals and families from the Southern US return to school mid-month.
+The extreme heat of August won't keep the crowds away at the beginning of the month, but expect them to dip a bit as locals and families from the southern United States return to school mid-month.
 Use the FastPass+ system to avoid waiting in long lines; and be sure to take advantage of the rider switch program if you are traveling in a group with small children.

-- Save rides that are in the direct sunlight for early mornings or later in the evening.
+- Save rides in direct sunlight for early mornings or later in the evening.
 Even just waiting in line for Dumbo the Flying Elephant and the Magic Carpets of Aladdin will be too hot for daytime in August.

 - Cool off mid-day by taking a dip in Shark Reef, the coldest attraction in Disney World, thanks to the temperatures required by the marine inhabitants.

-- Expect to see some of Florida's natural fauna if you stay in a resort with a wooded location like Fort Wilderness, Port Orleans Riverside or the Wilderness Lodge.
+- Expect to see some of Florida's natural fauna if you stay in a resort with a wooded location such as Fort Wilderness, Port Orleans Riverside, or the Wilderness Lodge.
 Lizards, frogs and even small snakes may venture out of hiding to enjoy the tropical weather this month.